-Your SW 350-II is designed for unattended automatic operation within the permissible operation range, provided a suitable charge regulator is installed.
-Nevertheless there might be situations you would like to stop it.
-For that purpose use the stop switch.
+Your Superwind 353 is designed for unattended automatic operation in all weather conditions.
+Nevertheless, there might be situations you would like to stop it.
+For that purpose, use the stop-switch recommended.
 For wiring see Section 5.3.5.

 In RUN-position the wind generator supplies power to the battery and to the consumers connected.
 Switching into STOP-position, the wind generator will be disconnected from the battery and the generator leads will be short-circuited simultaneously.
 The generator short circuit shuts down the rotor.
-At high wind speed the rotor will not slow down completely but will continue running at very low speed.
+At high wind speed the rotor will not slow down completely but will continue running at very low revs.

 WARNING: Never try to stop the running rotor by hand.
-Even slowed down by the stop switch the slowly running rotor can cause serious injuries.
+Even slowed down by the stop-switch the slowly running rotor can cause serious injuries.